Markov chains revisited: Discrete-time chains II: the long-term behaviour

 \subsection{Recurrence and transience}

 Our study of the long-term behaviour starts in earnest with the notions of \emph{recurrence} and \emph{transience}:

-\begin{definition}[Recurrent and transient states] A state $x$ is said to be recurrent if the chain has probability one of returning to it (i.e., $\Pbx{\{\phi_x<\infty\}}=1$).
-Otherwise, the state is said to be transient . \end{definition} Recurrent states are those the chain will keep revisiting (whenever an initial visit occurs) while transient ones are those the chain will cease visiting at some point: \begin{theorem}[Characterising recurrent and transient states] For any initial distribution $\gamma$ and $x$ in $\s$,
+\begin{definition}[Recurrent and transient states] A state $x$ is said to be recurrent if the chain has probability one of returning to it (i.e.\ $\Pbx{\{\phi_x<\infty\}}=1$) and transient otherwise. \end{definition} Recurrent states are those the chain will keep revisiting (whenever an initial visit occurs) while transient ones are those the chain will cease visiting at some point: \begin{theorem}[Characterising recurrent and transient states] For any initial distribution $\gamma$ and $x$ in $\s$,

-Moreover, having started in a state $x$, the chain will return to $x$ infinitely many times if and only if $x$ is recurrent.
-In other words, letting
+Moreover, if $x$ is transient, then, with probability one, the chain visits $x$ finitely many times: $\Pbl{\{R<\infty\}}=1$ where